tonethar/IGME-330-Master/notes/demo-web-audio-2.md

 let distortionAmount = 20;
 ```

-5. You should be able to do the rest: set up a `distortion` boolean, set up the `distortionFilter` audio connections, set up the event listeners for the `#distortionCB` checkbox in `setupUI()`, etc
+5. You should be able to do the rest: set up a `distortion` boolean, set up the `distortionFilter` audio connections, set up the event listeners for the `#cb-distortion` checkbox in `setupUI()`, etc

 6. Test it.
 You should now have the distortion effect working.